 The life-long implications of Fetal Alcohol Spectrum Disorders include physical disabilities, mental illness and behavioural problems such as learning difficulties, issues with understanding information and assessing risk, attention problems, aggression and hyperactivity.

-We carry out detailed assessments for children and adults suspected of having FASDs which look at an individual's communication and brain functions, relative to their age, as well as photographic analysis of their facial features.
+We carry out detailed assessments for children and adults suspected of having FASDs which look at a person’s communication and brain functions relative to their age as well as photographic analysis of their facial features.

-The assessment process takes two days.
-The first day involves testing the individual including observations of their behaviour, non-verbal interaction and their cognitive, sensory and communicative profile.
-The second day involves information-based questionnaires, evaluation of objective tools and a review of previous reports that have been undertaken.
+The assessment process takes two days, the first of which involves observing someone’s behaviour, non-verbal interaction and cognitive, sensory and communicative profile.
+The second day involves information based questionnaires, evaluation of objective tools and a review of previous reports that have been undertaken.

-Once we diagnose someone, we can offer a range of behavioural management advice as well as specialist clinics to deliver interventions that help people improve their wellbeing.
+Once a diagnosis has been made we can offer a range of behavioural management advice as well as specialist clinics to deliver interventions that help people improve their wellbeing.

 The purpose of the clinic is not to replace local services but to support the diagnostic and behavioural management provided by local teams.
 There is limited experience and understanding of this in the UK and by completing our holistic assessments we are able to give evidence-based recommendations for local services to implement.